Sasun (historical region): Armenian genocide

+In modern Armenia

+Those Armenians from Sasun who managed to reach Eastern Armenia (the territory of modern-day Armenia) settled mainly in villages around Talin and Ashtarak.
+Today, the Sasun dialect is spoken by an estimated 10,000 people in Armenia, including in 19 villages in the Aragatsotn Province, mostly around Talin.
+Four villages in Aragatsotn contain the name Sasun in their names: Nerkin Sasnashen (renamed in 1946), Sasunik (1964), Verin Sasunik (1995), Verin Sasnashen (2006).
+Another village, formed around a newly-established sovkhoz was named Talvorik in 1984 from the village of the same name in Sasun.

+Today, Sasun is a common male given name among Armenians.
+One notable namesake, Sasun Mikayelyan, led the Sasun volunteer unit during the First Nagorno-Karabakh War.

+A 2019 study found that villages in Armenia with Sasun ancestry show "substantially higher electoral support" for the nationalist Armenian Revolutionary Federation (ARF) party, which can be "at least in part, be explained by historical gratitude and sympathy for the party," which has "endured over generations."

 Population

 Figures for the population and number of settlements in Sasun from the late Ottoman period differ significantly.
-This can be attributed to the difficulty of collecting data in such a remote area, as well as the reluctance of the inhabitants to provide information to officials and, later, displacement and death associated with local violence.
-According to Justin McCarthy, comparatively accurate data was collected in 1911, which, when adjusted for the undercount of women and children typical of Ottoman census data, shows a population of 9,827 Muslims and 8,576 Armenians in the kaza of Sasun (18,403 people total), 20,108 Muslims and 4,711 Armenians in the kaza of Kulp (24,819 total), and 39,887 Musilms and 47,879 Armenians (87,766 total) in the kaza of Mush.
+This can be attributed to the difficulty of collecting data in such a remote area, as well as the reluctance of the inhabitants to provide information to officials and, later, displacement and death associated with local violence and massacres.
+Additionally, Armenian populations were frequently undercounted by the authorities after 1878 to downplay Armenian presence in the empire's eastern provinces.
+According to Justin McCarthy, comparatively accurate data was collected in 1911, which, when adjusted for the undercount of women and children typical of Ottoman census data, shows a population of 9,827 Muslims and 8,576 Armenians in the kaza of Sasun (18,403 people total), 20,108 Muslims and 4,711 Armenians in the kaza of Kulp (24,819 total), and 39,887 Muslims and 47,879 Armenians (87,766 total) in the kaza of Mush.
 Raymond Kévorkian gives the Armenian population of the kaza of Sasun on the eve of the First World War as 24,233, based on the census carried out by the Armenian Patriarchate of Constantinople.
 For the greater region of Sasun, Kévorkian counts 80,233 Armenians at the start of the Armenian genocide.
 Armenian families in Sasun were large, with couples having eight children on average.

 The two main ethnic groups in Sasun were Armenians and Kurds.
 Ethnographer and Sasun native Vardan Petoyan writes that a very small number of Yazidis and Assyrians also lived in Sasun.
-According to historian Tigran Martirosyan, "the Armenians of Sassoun held a relative demographic preponderance or a significant numerical strength in most areas within the region up until the Genocide in 1915."
+According to scholar Tigran Martirosyan, "the Armenians of Sassoun held a relative demographic preponderance or a significant numerical strength in most areas within the region up until the Genocide in 1915."
 Sasun was likely divided into smaller administrative units with the intention of reducing the relative percentage of Armenians in each unit.